Pharmaracist/dots-hyprland/README.md

 </div>

 ## 🙏 Credits
-- My GF for the support hehe !!
+- Special thanks to my girlfriend for the support!
-- Claude 3.5 sonnet for the Help in Development
+- Thanks to Claude 3.5 sonnet for development assistance.
-- End-4 for the original Hyprland rice
+- Acknowledgements to End-4 for the original Hyprland rice.
-- Sh1zicus for the help to make this work and the awesome kickstart
+- Thanks to Sh1zicus for the help and the awesome kickstart.
-- Hyprland community
-- All the amazing ricers at Unixporn
+- Shoutout to the Hyprland community and all the amazing ricers at Unixporn.
-- osu!lazer, Novelknocks , Hybrid , AvdanOS (concept), Old End4 Configs
+- Inspiration from osu!lazer, Novelknocks, Hybrid, AvdanOS (concept), and Old End4 Configs.

+## 🤝 Contributing
+We welcome contributions!
+Please feel free to submit a pull request or open an issue if you have suggestions or improvements.

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/pharmaracist/dots-hyprland/blob/main/LICENSE) file for details.

 *Note: This README was made by AI cuz im too lazy to write it myself! ..Pharmaracist*